monsterchick/git_command/README.md

-There are some common commands to be quickly checked and recalled.
+There are some common commands to be quickly checked and also let me bring back the memory.

 1.git init